Upstart (NASDAQ:UPST) Shares Gap Up - Here's Why

 Here are the key news stories impacting Upstart this week:

-UPST has been the subject of a number of research analyst reports.
-Citigroup cut shares of Upstart from a "buy" rating to a "strong sell" rating in a research report on Friday, February 13th.
-Weiss Ratings reissued a "sell (d+)" rating on shares of Upstart in a research report on Friday, March 27th.
-Truist Financial decreased their price target on shares of Upstart from $59.00 to $49.00 and set a "buy" rating for the company in a research report on Wednesday, February 11th.
-Compass Point raised shares of Upstart from a "sell" rating to a "neutral" rating and raised their price target for the company from $20.00 to $30.00 in a research report on Tuesday, February 17th.
-Finally, Needham & Company LLC reissued a "buy" rating and issued a $40.00 price target on shares of Upstart in a research report on Wednesday, March 11th.
-Six investment analysts have rated the stock with a Buy rating, seven have assigned a Hold rating and three have given a Sell rating to the company.
-Based on data from MarketBeat.com, the company presently has an average rating of "Hold" and an average target price of $48.00.
+UPST has been the subject of several recent analyst reports.
+Zacks Research raised shares of Upstart from a "strong sell" rating to a "hold" rating in a research note on Monday, April 13th.
+Weiss Ratings reaffirmed a "sell (d+)" rating on shares of Upstart in a research note on Friday, March 27th.
+Compass Point raised shares of Upstart from a "sell" rating to a "neutral" rating and upped their target price for the company from $20.00 to $30.00 in a research note on Tuesday, February 17th.
+Mizuho lowered their target price on shares of Upstart from $66.00 to $51.00 and set an "outperform" rating for the company in a research note on Thursday, March 26th.
+Finally, Needham & Company LLC reaffirmed a "buy" rating and issued a $40.00 target price on shares of Upstart in a research note on Wednesday, March 11th.
+Six research analysts have rated the stock with a Buy rating, seven have given a Hold rating and three have issued a Sell rating to the company's stock.
+Based on data from MarketBeat.com, the stock presently has a consensus rating of "Hold" and an average target price of $48.00.

-Upstart (NASDAQ:UPST - Get Free Report) last announced its quarterly earnings data on Tuesday, February 10th.
-The company reported $0.17 earnings per share for the quarter, beating analysts' consensus estimates of $0.15 by $0.02.
+Upstart (NASDAQ:UPST - Get Free Report) last issued its quarterly earnings data on Tuesday, February 10th.
+The company reported $0.17 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.15 by $0.02.
 Upstart had a net margin of 5.13% and a return on equity of 6.30%.
-The business had revenue of $296.09 million for the quarter, compared to analyst estimates of $288.54 million.
-During the same period last year, the business earned $0.26 EPS.
-The company's revenue was up 35.2% on a year-over-year basis.
-Analysts anticipate that Upstart Holdings, Inc. will post -0.03 earnings per share for the current fiscal year.
+The company had revenue of $296.09 million during the quarter, compared to the consensus estimate of $288.54 million.
+During the same quarter in the prior year, the firm earned $0.26 earnings per share.
+The firm's revenue was up 35.2% compared to the same quarter last year.
+On average, equities research analysts predict that Upstart Holdings, Inc. will post 0.94 earnings per share for the current year.

-Upstart announced that its Board of Directors has authorized a share buyback plan on Thursday, February 19th that permits the company to repurchase $100.00 million in outstanding shares.
-This repurchase authorization permits the company to repurchase up to 3.2% of its stock through open market purchases.
-Stock repurchase plans are often a sign that the company's management believes its shares are undervalued.
+Upstart announced that its Board of Directors has initiated a stock buyback program on Thursday, February 19th that authorizes the company to buyback $100.00 million in shares.
+This buyback authorization authorizes the company to buy up to 3.2% of its shares through open market purchases.
+Shares buyback programs are usually a sign that the company's leadership believes its shares are undervalued.

-In other news, CFO Sanjay Datta sold 7,982 shares of the firm's stock in a transaction on Friday, February 20th.
-The shares were sold at an average price of $29.86, for a total value of $238,342.52.
-Following the sale, the chief financial officer directly owned 276,688 shares in the company, valued at approximately $8,261,903.68.
-This trade represents a 2.80% decrease in their position.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In the last quarter, insiders have sold 9,481 shares of company stock valued at $282,201.
-16.67% of the stock is currently owned by company insiders.
+In other news, CFO Sanjay Datta sold 7,982 shares of the stock in a transaction on Friday, February 20th.
+The shares were sold at an average price of $29.86, for a total transaction of $238,342.52.
+Following the completion of the sale, the chief financial officer owned 276,688 shares of the company's stock, valued at $8,261,903.68.
+This represents a 2.80% decrease in their ownership of the stock.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders have sold a total of 9,481 shares of company stock worth $282,201 over the last ninety days.
+16.67% of the stock is owned by corporate insiders.

 Institutional Investors Weigh In On Upstart

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Erste Asset Management GmbH acquired a new stake in Upstart during the 3rd quarter worth $4,237,000.
-Citigroup Inc. raised its stake in Upstart by 71.5% during the 3rd quarter.
-Citigroup Inc. now owns 550,138 shares of the company's stock worth $27,947,000 after acquiring an additional 229,315 shares in the last quarter.
-Connor Clark & Lunn Investment Management Ltd. raised its stake in Upstart by 31.5% during the 3rd quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 971,856 shares of the company's stock worth $49,370,000 after acquiring an additional 232,595 shares in the last quarter.
-Quantbot Technologies LP raised its stake in Upstart by 1,066.4% during the 3rd quarter.
-Quantbot Technologies LP now owns 147,316 shares of the company's stock worth $7,484,000 after acquiring an additional 134,686 shares in the last quarter.
-Finally, Neo Ivy Capital Management acquired a new stake in Upstart during the 3rd quarter worth $3,218,000.
-63.01% of the stock is currently owned by institutional investors and hedge funds.
+Several large investors have recently made changes to their positions in the stock.
+AQR Capital Management LLC boosted its holdings in Upstart by 89.5% during the first quarter.
+AQR Capital Management LLC now owns 96,706 shares of the company's stock worth $4,451,000 after purchasing an additional 45,664 shares during the last quarter.
+Integrated Wealth Concepts LLC boosted its holdings in Upstart by 13.8% during the first quarter.
+Integrated Wealth Concepts LLC now owns 4,628 shares of the company's stock worth $213,000 after purchasing an additional 563 shares during the last quarter.
+NewEdge Advisors LLC boosted its holdings in Upstart by 20.0% during the first quarter.
+NewEdge Advisors LLC now owns 1,997 shares of the company's stock worth $92,000 after purchasing an additional 333 shares during the last quarter.
+UBS AM A Distinct Business Unit of UBS Asset Management Americas LLC boosted its holdings in Upstart by 18.7% during the first quarter.
+UBS AM A Distinct Business Unit of UBS Asset Management Americas LLC now owns 173,017 shares of the company's stock worth $7,964,000 after purchasing an additional 27,287 shares during the last quarter.
+Finally, Acadian Asset Management LLC acquired a new position in Upstart during the first quarter worth $208,000.
+Institutional investors own 63.01% of the company's stock.

 (Get Free Report